wendyhv/Cancer-Prediction-using-Convolutional-Neural-Network/README.md

 from scipy.stats import chi2_contingency # Used for statistical testing in a contingency table
 ```
 # Data Sources
+The Cancer Genome Atlas Uterine Corpus Endometrial Carcinoma (TCGA-UCEC) data collection forms part of a broader initiative focused on fostering a research community dedicated to understanding the connection between cancer characteristics and genetic makeup.
+This goal is achieved by providing clinical images paired with subjects from The Cancer Genome Atlas (TCGA).
+Clinical, genetic, and pathological data are stored on the Genomic Data Commons (GDC) Data Portal, while radiological data is specifically archived in The Cancer Imaging Archive (TCIA).
+Accessing and downloading the inventory file containing all UCEC data from The Cancer Genome Atlas can be further facilitated through the TCIA radiology portal.
 # EDA
 Random samples of gene mutations and non-genes in TCGA-UCEC
 <img width="1520" alt="Screenshot 2023-11-03 at 7 37 10 PM" src="https://github.com/wendyhv/Cancer-Prediction-using-Convolutional-Neural-Network/assets/149440642/7e8302b2-d96a-44cd-b6f7-f86d35c35ff4">